 Giagni imports the faucets it sells from Asian factories, most in China but some in South Korea and Taiwan.
 In fact, the family's primary business, despite its long history in manufacturing, is the importation and distribution of manufactured goods from Asia.

 The import business is spread over several different but interrelated entities.
-Giagni Enterprises, LLC imports decorative plumbing such as faucets, sinks, tubs, showers and accessories.
-So does SVG Enterprises, LLC, also owned by the Giagnis and located at the save address.
+Giagni Enterprises, LLC imports decorative plumbing such as faucets, sinks, tubs, showers, and accessories.
+So does SVG Enterprises, LLC, also owned by the Giagni and located at the same address.
 Whether the decorative fixture business is conducted as Giagni Enterprises or SVG Enterprises seems fairly arbitrary.
-The Giagni's conduct business under both names interchangeably, and often refer to the business as SVG/Giagni Enterprise
+The Giagnis conduct business under both names interchangeably and often refer to the business as SVG/Giagni Enterprise

 Promptus Electronic Hardware, Inc. (PEH), again, at the same address, imports and sells specialty hardware for electronics, and bills itself as "...nation's leading supplier of electronic hardware, including standoffs, spacers, specialty screws, fasteners and handles for electronic, medical, automotive and aerospace applications."